Antonio Brown: 2021 season

 On April 28, 2021, Brown agreed to a one-year deal to return to the Buccaneers.
 Despite off-season knee surgery, Brown passed the physical, and the deal became official on May 25, 2021.
 The deal was worth $6.25 million, a $2 million signing bonus, and $3.1 million guaranteed.
 On September 22, the Buccaneers placed Brown on the reserve/COVID-19 list.
 He missed the Week 3 game against the Los Angeles Rams because he was still on the list.
 On December 2, Brown was suspended for three games by the NFL for violating the league's COVID-19 protocols by misrepresenting his vaccination status.

 In Week 17, during the third quarter of the Buccaneers' 28–24 win over the New York Jets, Brown took his jersey, shoulder pads, glove, and shirt off and ran off the field into the locker room.
-Buccaneers head coach Bruce Arians said in a postgame press conference that Brown "is no longer a Buc".
+Buccaneers head coach Bruce Arians said in a postgame press conference that Brown, "is no longer a Buc."
 Later, Arians spoke to Fox Sports' Jay Glazer after the game, explaining he tried to get Brown to go into the game and Brown refused, which is when he told Brown to leave.
-When asked if he saw Brown take his jersey off, Arians said he did and he had "never seen anything like it in all my years."
-Tom Brady in the same press conference stated "We all love him, we care about him deeply, we wanna see him be at his best; unfortunately, it won't be with our team."
+When asked if he saw Brown take his jersey off, Arians said he did and he had, "never seen anything like it in all my years."
+Tom Brady in the same press conference stated, "We all love him, we care about him deeply, we wanna see him be at his best; unfortunately, it won't be with our team."

-Three days after the incident, on January 5, Brown released a statement claiming that Arians and the Buccaneers had engaged in a cover up.
+Three days after the incident, on January 5, Brown released a statement claiming that Arians and the Buccaneers had engaged in a coverup.
 Brown claimed that an MRI on his ankle showed "broken bone fragments stuck in my ankle, the ligament torn from the bone, and cartilage loss, which are beyond painful."
 Brown announced he would undergo surgery for these injuries.
 Brown was officially released on January 6, 2022, and passed through veterans waivers two days later without a team claiming him.
 Brown finished the season with 42 catches, 545 yards, and four touchdowns in seven games played.

 Retirement and potential comebacks

 On March 2, 2023, Brown announced his retirement from professional football.
-He unretired from professional football on April 28, 2023, with the intention of playing for the Albany Empire in the following month, however this never came to pass.
+He unretired from professional football on April 28, 2023, with the intention of playing for the Albany Empire in the following month, but this did not happen.
 He announced his second retirement via the CTESPN Network, a social media page he created days prior, on April 24, 2024, retiring as a Las Vegas Raider.

 On November 21, 2024, Brown released a statement coming out of retirement once again, expressing a willingness to play for the Pittsburgh Steelers for free for the remainder of the 2024 season.